star-tek/star-rb/README.md

 I should be writing this paragraph now...

 ## TODO:
-- convert bootstrap css to use LESS for bootstrap-themes
 - bootstrap fonts?
 - update markdown config (firstname/lastname)
 - change archive.html to posts.html?